$SU_2(\mathbb{C})$ symmetry in quantum spin chain ground states and Haldane's conjecture: Ground states of Hamiltonian in quantum spin chain

-\begin{proof} For (a), we refer to H. Araki work [4] and also [16].
-For the first statement in (b), we refer to [12].
-Last part of (b) is trivial as reflection positive property (11) is closed under weak$^*$ limit. (c) follows by a simple application of (b) since unique ground state is a limit point of positive temperature states. \end{proof}
+\begin{proof} For (a), we refer to H. Araki's work \cite{[4]} and also \cite{[17]}.
+For the first statement in (b), we refer to \cite{[12]}.
+Last part of (b) is trivial as reflection positive property (11) is closed under weak$^*$ limit.